 My place is great for: Families (with kids), Big groups, Furry friends (pets).

-For many guests this is be the first thing they look at!
+For many guests, this is the first thing they look at!
 So make sure you check the boxes, if applicable!
-Note: In “Step 3” (see below) you will be asked again for “house rules” regarding infants/children and pets.
+Note: In “Step 5” (see below) you will be asked again for “house rules” regarding infants/children and pets.

-STEP 3: Get ready for guests (set up your house rules, pricing, and figure out your hosting calendar)
+STEP 5: Get ready for guests (set up your booking settings, house rules, pricing and figure out your hosting calendar)

-The final step before your listing goes live includes questions/settings regarding house rules, booking options, calendar, and prices.
+The final step before your listing on Airbnb goes live includes questions/settings regarding house rules, booking options, calendars, and prices.

 Set house rules for your guests (answer with Yes/No)